Stem Cells to Prevent and Reverse Disability in Multiple Sclerosis

 Summary

 Chemotherapy with autologous hematopoietic stem cell transplantation (AHSCT) is occasionally being used to treat aggressive forms of multiple sclerosis (MS).
-However, it is unclear how its effectiveness compares to standard MS therapies.
+However, it is unclear how effective is compared to standard MS therapies.

 The project will compare treatment outcomes in AHSCT vs. B-cell depleting therapies (ocrelizumab, rituximab) and immune reconstitution therapy (cladribine).

-The team will also explore individual determinants of response to AHSCT.
+The team will also explore individual factors that determine the response to AHSCT.
 Finally, they will compare different AHSCT conditioning regimens.

-This knowledge will enable informed use of stem cell transplantation in the treatment of MS.
+This knowledge will allow for informed use of stem cell transplantation in the treatment of MS.

 Stages of the research process